-The primary goal of this workshop is to bring together researchers and practitioners from different fields, e.g., tourism, recommender systems, user modelling, user interaction, mobile, ubiquitous and ambient technologies, artificial intelligence and web information systems, so as to discuss and illustrate challenges and applications of these technologies in tourism recommender systems of the future.
-Important aspects and topics to be discussed evolve around (but are not limited to):
+RecTour 2019 will focus on the specific challenges for recommender systems in tourism and will bring together researchers and practitioners from different fields, e.g., tourism, recommender systems, user modelling, user interaction, mobile, ubiquitous and ambient technologies, artificial intelligence and web information systems, to discuss and illustrate challenges and applications of these technologies in tourism recommender systems of the future.
+Important aspects and topics to be discussed revolve around (but are not limited to):

 - Specific applications and case studies (evaluation);